0xbs/premade-applicants-filter/README.md

 # Premade Applicants Filter

 Premade Applicants Filter helps you limit the visible applicants of the LFG Premade Groups tool.
+When creating a premade group for a popular activity such as the latest raid or a high mythic plus dungeon, group leaders find themselves with a lot of applicants.
+Those applicants have to be checked manually for role, class, item level and other external metrics such as a Raider.IO rating.
+Premade Applicants Filter aims to help group leaders by filtering out applicants that do not match the required criteria.

 ### Keywords